joejag/techblog/_posts/2016-11-10-selfless-facilitation.md

 But they often do.

-There's a few reasons for sucky meetings: No agenda, no one knows why they are there, wrong people in the room.
+There's a few reasons for sucky meetings: No agenda, no one knows why they are there, having the wrong people in the room.

 But the easiest way to guarantee a meeting suck will suck is by poor facilitation.

-At its best facilitation makes for an easy and productive meeting, with deep discussion of the ideas present and with the participants all being heard rather than a just a few loud voices.
+Done right, facilitation makes for an easy and productive meeting, with deep discussion of ideas and all participants being heard rather than a just a few loud voices.

 But achieving this is hard.
 And I'd argue is near impossible if the facilitator is also emotionally invested in the outcome of the meeting.